JaydenXsoe/JaydenXsoe.github.io/_posts/2025-05-20-AGI-Alignment-and-Human-Resilience.md

 Black Mirror,
 Love Death + Robots

-An example for a case study would be the Movie: The Matrix
+## An example for a case study would be the Movie: The Matrix

 An example for a case study would be the Movie: Blade Runner

-An example for a case study would be the Movie: Terminator

-Ghost in the Shell Series
+## Case Study: Ghost in the Shell Series

-An example for a case study would be the Anime: Psycho-Pass
+## Case Study: Psycho-Pass

 An example for a case study would be the Anime: The Genes of AI